 Columbus landed in America in 1492 and called the natives Indians.
 It was his stated aim specifically to convert the native Indians to Christianity.
 Until they converted, they were considered sub-human.
 If they didn't, then, it didn't matter what you done to them.
 Columbus himself describes raping a Native after whipping her thoroughly.

 “It was his avowed aim to "convert the heathen Indians to our Holy Faith." that warranted the enslaving and exporting of thousands of Native Americans.
 That such treatment resulted in complete genocide did not matter as much as that these natives had been given the opportunity of everlasting life through their exposure to Christianity.”

 This was not just the policy of individual preachers or explorers.
 "The Church, particularly in South America, supported the enslavement of native inhabitants and the theft of native lands.
-A 1493 papal Bull justified declaring war on any natives in South America who refused to adhere to Christianity"6.
+A 1493 papal Bull justified declaring war on any natives in South America who refused to adhere to Christianity"23.
 The Inquisition spread alongside Christian explorers.
-Although Columbus in 1492 had thought he had landed in India, the Inquisition began proceedings against the natives of American and India:
+After Columbus landed in 1492, Inquisition began proceedings against the natives of America and India:

 “By 1570 the Inquisition had established an independent tribunal in Peru and the city of Mexico for the purpose of "freeing the land, which has become contaminated by Jews and heretics."
 Natives who did not convert to Christianity were burned like any other heretic.
 The Inquisition spread as far as Goa, India, where it the late 16th and early 17th centuries it took no less than 3,800 lives.”